 Car Park Ventilation Systems

-Induction (or jet) fans clear smoke from enclosed or underground car parks.
+Induction/Impulse (or jet) fans clear smoke from enclosed or underground car parks.
 These are often combined with fume ventilation to prevent the build-up of vehicle exhaust gases in normal day to day use of the car park.
 Louvres, dampers, and powered smoke extraction fans are also often integrated into the scheme.

-The chairman of the Smoke Control Association says: "Smoke is the greatest threat in a fire.
+David Mowatt, the chairman of the Smoke Control Association says: "Smoke is the greatest threat in a fire.
 A fire can fill an area of 10,000m2 with smoke within minutes.
 5 breaths are all it could take to lose consciousness.
 Effective smoke control saves lives".